Skip to main content

 Ingress / Gateway APIHTTP/HTTPS routing by host and path; used for UIs (Airflow, Superset, ArgoCD, etc.).

-Ingress vs Gateway API
+Ingress and Gateway API

 Namespaces

 Namespaces provide logical isolation within the cluster.
-TDP Kubernetes uses a single namespace to group components; in the documentation this namespace is indicated as <namespace>.
+TDP Kubernetes uses a single namespace to group components; in the documentation this namespace is indicated as <NAMESPACE>.

 note

-The <namespace> is defined by the user.
+The <NAMESPACE> is defined by the user.
 It may be, for example, tdp-ingestao, tdp-financeiro, departamento-pessoal, or any other name.
 The -project suffix in examples such as tdp-project is only illustrative in this documentation; the user chooses the name they want.

 Persistent Volumes